 Parity is derived from answers to question G3 ("how many babies have you given birth to before this pregnancy?").
 Respondents are then grouped according to six age and parity categories (defined above).
 Calculating the CCG proportions for age and parity, using the above approach.
 Calculating respondent level proportions - divide national proportion of respondents in their age or parity group by corresponding CCG proportion.
+A maximum weighting cap is assigned to limit excessive weight being given to respondents in an extremely under-

-A maximum weighting cap is assigned to limit excessive weight being given to respondents in an extremely under-represented group.
-No minimum weighting cap is calculated as assigning very small weights to over-represented groups does not have the same potential to give excessive impact to the responses of small numbers of individual respondents.
+A maximum weighting cap is assigned to limit excessive weight being given to respondents in an extremely underrepresented group.
+No minimum weighting cap is calculated as assigning very small weights to overrepresented groups does not have the same potential to give excessive impact to the responses of small numbers of individual respondents.